ThaboChauke/Chrome_Extension/README.md

 ## Project Overview

-Leads Tracker is a simple web application that allows users to input and save leads (e.g., URLs, contacts, or any text).
-The leads are displayed in an unordered list on the webpage.
-Users can add new inputs through a text field and a save button, and the saved leads will be displayed dynamically.
+Leads Tracker is a web application designed to save and track leads (e.g., URLs or text).
+Users can enter a lead manually, save the current browser tab, or delete all saved leads.
+The leads are displayed dynamically on the webpage and persisted using the browser's local storage, so the data is retained even after a page reload.

 ## Installation